juaresba/my_compiler/README.md

 # my_compiler
-So far the lexical and syntactical analyser are implemented, to execute the code run `python3 main.py`.
+To execute the code run `python3 main.py`.